kevindorff/bin/timesheet/README.md

 **NOTE: When you run this script, your existing timesheet will be cleared and REPLACED with the data from this script.**

+1. Verify the script's getData() represents the timesheet you want to submit.

-1. Navigate Chrome so you can see your current timesheet, such as
+2. Navigate Chrome so you can see your current timesheet, such as

     https://hive.ltgplc.com/TimesheetEntry/Timesheet.aspx

-2. Copy the contents of the script to your clipboard.
+3. Copy the contents of the script to your clipboard.

-3. Open **Developer Tools** (**Control-Shift-I**) and select the **Console** tab.
+4. Open **Developer Tools** (**Control-Shift-I**) and select the **Console** tab.

-4. Paste the contents of the script from your clipboard.
+5. Paste the contents of the script from your clipboard.